-Figure 1: G-NRUF Utilization Reporting by Exchange Area
+Recommendation 5: The CSCN recommends that Appendix B (the Months-to-Exhaust worksheet supplied with growth applications) be modified as follows:

+a modified utilization number be provided on the Appendix B with each new application for growth numbering resources effective on the first thousands-block pools are open for assignment,

+the modified utilization will be calculated with TNs assigned in the last 90 days excluded from Total TNs, and

+18 months after the first G-NRUF reports where Utilization has been reported, a modified utilization, as report on Appendix B, must be at least 75% or have a Commission or CRTC staff waiver of the utilization criteria.

 Forecasting

 Exchange Area forecasts are required for the CNA in its capacity of Pool Administrator to manage the inventory levels of available Thousands-Blocks available in each of the Exchange Area pools.
 However, the CNA’s ability to manage pool inventories is limited to encouragements to carriers to return excess blocks, and to request pool replenishment CO Codes in circumstances where pool inventories are below forecasted Thousands-Block demand.
 The CNA cannot on its own initiative request a CO code for pool replenishment – only carriers can be assigned CO codes.
 A desirable goal is to maintain a 6-month supply of Thousands-Blocks in each Exchange Area pool.
 Therefore, a rule creating greater flexibility for a carrier as to when it may request pool replenishment (instead of being forced to accept current inventory from a Thousands-Blocks pool) can help maintain a readily available 6-months supply of available Thousands-Blocks.
 Similar pool replenishment flexibility has been granted to carriers in the US.
+In order to accomplish this, a rolling 12-month forecast is required twice per year.

 For example, in the US, if a carrier needs five (5) Thousands-Blocks, and the corresponding pool has sufficient blocks (e.g., eight (8) blocks), but the six-month industry aggregate demand in the Exchange Area is greater than the blocks in the pool (e.g., fifteen (15) blocks), then, a carrier can still request a pool replenishment CO Code, select blocks just from the pool, or request a combination of blocks from the pool replenishment CO Code and blocks from the pool.